-The Health Information National Trends Survey (HINTS) is a cross-sectional telephone survey of the US.
-HINTS was initiated in 2003 and has provided updates on changing patterns, needs, and information opportunities in health care.
-Initiated by the National Cancer Institute, HINTS data collection program has monitored changes in health conformation seeking behavior and health perception in four consecutive surveys thus far.
-The most recent iteration, HINTS 4 Cycle 4, was conducted in mail format between August 19 to November 17, 2014.
+The Health Information National Trends Survey (HINTS) is a cross-sectional telephone survey of the U.S. HINTS was initiated in 2003 and has provided updates on changing patterns, needs, and information opportunities in healthcare.
+Initiated by the National Cancer Institute, HINTS data collection program has monitored changes in health informationseeking behaviour and health perception in several consecutive surveys thus far.
+HINTS 4 Cycle 4 was conducted in mail format between August 19 and November 17, 2014.
 An equal-probability sample of addresses was selected from sampling strata and the second stage of sampling consisted of a within-household sample selection.
-Only completed questionnaires were considered eligible for inclusion that resulted in 3,677 participants.
+Only completed questionnaires were considered eligible for inclusion, which resulted in 3677 participants.
 The overall response rate was 34.44%.
-A recent analysis found that HINTS estimates could be biased toward higher health information seeking individuals, however these can be accounted for using standard weighting procedures, which incorporate calibration adjustments using data from the American Community Survey and the National Health Interview survey.8
+A recent analysis found that HINTS estimates could be biased toward higher health information-seeking individuals, however, these can be accounted for using standard weighting procedures, which incorporate calibration adjustments using data from the American Community Survey and the National Health Interview survey.